cadaver/hessian/README.md

 # Hessian

 Multidirectionally scrolling sideview action / adventure game for the Commodore 64.
-Will be strongly similar to the Metal Warrior series.
-Work in progress, check only at your own risk!
+Strongly similar to the Metal Warrior series.
+Check the code only at your own risk, as it will contain gameplay and story spoilers!

 Technical details: